 This article was written for the FACT (Falsely Accused Carers and Teachers) magazine.
 Thanks for letting us use.

-Naomi-Ellen lectures in forensic psychology and criminological psychology at the University of Winchester, and is lead researcher on a project at the University of Oxford, studying the impact of being falsely accused of abuse
+Naomi-Ellen is a doctoral candidate at the University of Manchester, looking at the investigation of wrongful convictions of historic sexual abuse.
+She previously lectured in forensic psychology and criminological psychology at the University of Winchester, and was a lead researcher on a project at the University of Oxford, studying the impact of being falsely accused of abuse